Writers' Building: Timeline

 On 8 December 1930 Benoy Basu, Badal Gupta and Dinesh Gupta, members of the underground revolutionary group Bengal Volunteers, headed for the Writers' Building.
 Dressed in European attire, they carried loaded revolvers.
 Upon entering the building, they shot dead the notorious Inspector General of Police, Colonel N .S.
 Simpson, infamous for his brutal oppression of political prisoners, most of whom were Indian freedom fighters.
 After assassinating him, they occupied the building, and soon a gun battle followed in the corridors.
 Unable to stand up to the numerous forces of the Calcutta police, the trio soon found themselves overpowered and cornered.
 Unwilling to give themselves up, Badal took potassium cyanide and died instantly, while his comrades shot themselves.
 Benoy died five days later in hospital but Dinesh survived only to be hanged on 7 July 1931.
-It is believed that there ghosts still haunts the building.

 Today Dalhousie Square is named after the trio and is called B.B.D.
 Bagh.
 A statue of Benoy, Badal and Dinesh stands in front of the Writers' Building, showing Benoy, the group leader, leading his comrades in their final battle.

 1945-47: Open courtyards sealed by expansion Due to requirements of huge space, block A, B, C, D, were constructed.
 As a result, 19314 square feet was added to the building.

 Since 1947: Further expansion & Centre of West Bengal politics At the time of India's independence, the building had a large courtyard with seven blocks.
 Beginning in the mid-1950s, Block E, F was added in the large rectangular courtyards that separated the existing blocks in the back of the building.
 In the 70s, Block G and CGA were added (adding 17302 square feet on space) to complete the building's final avatar of 13 interconnected blocks making up a literal administrative maze, for the next 4 decades.
 But only the main block, including the rotunda and five main blocks, are officially classified as heritage structures.
 The elevation of the building has remained the same overall and the earliest 3-storey structure has been preserved.